DanielGoncalves666/Kirchner-Model/readme.md

                              environment that should be filled by pedestrians.
                              Defaults to 0.3.
-      --dyn-definition=DYN   Determines how the dynamic floor field is defined, either as a virtual velocity density field or a particle density field.
+      --dyn-definition=DYN   Determines how the dynamic floor field is defined, either as a virtual velocity density field or as a particle density field.
       --ignore-self-trace    When calculating transition probabilities for a pedestrian, ignores the most recent particle